mairon-lima/Cell-segmentation/README.md

 cj_ast24h_plg_31jul11_001_nmnmv_hi image file under the test folder is an example grayscale 512x512 pixels AFM height image (Information about file name abbreviation: c=contact mode image, j=scanner type, ast=astrocytes, 24h=culture time, plg= PLL glass, 31jul11=image capture date, 001=file number, nmnmv is the data extraction setting which are nm, nm, and volts, hi=height image).
 In an AFM height image, the brighter the pixel, the higher the location of that pixel.
 In general, cell surface pixels are higher than PLL glass pixels. cj_ast24h_plg_31jul11_001_nmnmv_label is the cell segmentation ground truth binary image (0=PLL glass surface, 1=cell surface). cj_ast24h_plg_31jul11_001_nmnmv_predict is the cell segmentation prediction binary image (0=PLL glass surface, 1=cell surface).

+We have compared our AFM results and electron microscopy results by recently proposed Cellpose and Stardist2D algorithms and uploaded our training reports and ipynb extended source codes under the Cellpose and Stardist2D folders in this repository [18,19].

 # Testing instructions:
 Install Python 3.6, Tensorflow, Keras, numpy, skimage, and jupyter notebook to your computer.
 To test the pretrained model, you do not have to have a graphic processing unit.
 Here are the steps to test the pretrained model: